 Consumer intentions behind their tipping behavior can be attributed to multiple reasons, and impressions are one of them.
 Usually, when consumers have a goal to impress other around them in the service scape, their tipping intentions are higher.
 This is also evident with increased tip amount in the presence of dining companions, which is considered as one of the impression management goals, regardless of the payment method and more visibly with cash tips (Bluvstein and Raghubir, 2020).
 Tipping is observed to enhance the consumer psychological utility; people experience positive emotions such as pride, happiness, generosity and satisfaction when they tip and give higher tips (Azar, 2010), and their social image in front of others as generous individuals is considered another benefit people seek when they tip (Azar, 2004b).
-On the other hands, consumers may experience negative emotions associated with tipping.
-Some of the reasons for this effect were mentioned as motivations for not tipping earlier; economic considerations and sense of equality and avoidance to status advocation.
+On the other hands, consumers may experience negative emotions for not tipping earlier; economic considerations and sense of equality and avoidance to status advocation.
 Mostly, and in accordance with Brehm's Reactance Theory (1966), consumers might experience an overall negativity just by performing the behavior of tipping itself, which leads to adversely affecting the whole experience, where some consumers may also experience feeling of need for revenge and punishment to the business.
 Customers may also experience negative emotions when they receive tipping guidelines and thus, they will develop a negative image of the brand (Cabano and Attari, 2023).